1freetech/Bitcoinversus.tech/README.md

 BitcoinVersus.tech is an independent technical publication covering Bitcoin mining, power efficiency, artificial intelligence, energy, infrastructure, and practical engineering documentation.

 The website is being rebuilt as a fast, maintainable, open-source publication using Astro.
-Published WordPress articles are imported into a committed local snapshot so production builds remain reliable even when the WordPress API is unavailable.
+Published WordPress articles are imported into a committed local snapshot so production builds remain reliable.

 ## Project status